 Have you ever wondered why mileage is different between highway and city driving?
 Take a look at conventional gas-powered cars and you'll see that highway driving always gets the better mileage rating.
 As an example, take a look at the Corolla.
 Its EPA-estimated MPG is higher for highway driving than city driving.

-3. Stay Alert and Keep Proper Distance
+3. Stay Alert and Maintain Proper Distance

 Keep your vehicle's momentum by planning your maneuvers ahead of time.
 Pay attention to the road in front of you.